-- As used in these Rules, "dishonest conduct" means wrongful acts committed by a lawyer in the nature of theft or embezzlement of money or the wrongful taking or conversion of money, property or other things of value, including, but not limited to:
+- As used in these Rules, "dishonest conduct" means wrongful acts committed by a lawyer like theft or embezzlement of money or the wrongful taking or conversion of money, property or other things of value, including, but not limited to:

-- Failure to refund unearned fees received in advance as required by Rule 1.16 of the Michigan Rules of Professional Conduct.
+- Failure to refund unearned fees as required by Rule 1.16 of the Michigan Rules of Professional Conduct.

-- The borrowing of money from a client without intention to repay it, or with disregard of the lawyer’s inability or reasonably anticipated inability to repay it.
+- Borrowing money from a client without the intent to repay it, or with disregard of the lawyer’s inability or reasonably anticipated inability to repay it.

-- Receiving funds or property from a claimant for purposes of investing the funds or property where:
+- Receiving funds or property from a client to invest the funds or property where:

-- The lawyer knew the claimant(s) had funds to invest because of information acquired through an attorney-client relationship regardless of whether there was an on-going or existing attorney-client relationship at the time of the investment, and
+- The lawyer knew the clients(s) had funds to invest because of information acquired through a lawyer-client relationship regardless of whether there was an on-going or existing lawyer-client relationship at the time of the investment, and

-- The attorney possessed a higher degree of sophistication and knowledge than the claimant or where there is a historical relationship of trust and reliance on the attorney by the client, and
+- The lawyer possessed a higher degree of sophistication and knowledge than the client or where there is a historical relationship of trust and reliance on the lawyer by the client, and

 - The investment vehicle or project:

 - The actual nature and characteristics of the investment vehicle or project differed substantially from the representations made to the client regarding the investment vehicle or project, or